e-COSI/pos/pos_payment_terminal/README.rst

 =============

 This module support two payment modes : *card* and *check*.
-The payment mode should be configured on the main Odoo server, in the menu *Point of Sale > Configuration > Payment Methods*, under the *Point of Sale* tab.
+The payment mode should be configured on the main Odoo server, in the menu *Invoicing > Configuration > Journals*, select a journal used in the point of sale and select the type under the *Point of Sale* tab.

+In the settings of each point of sale unit that uses a payment terminal, check *Payment Terminal* under *PosBox*.

 Usage
 =====